top of page

 In round three there's 14 works from people based in Colombia, Botswana, England, Sweden, Argentina, Cuba, Spain, USA, Germany and Ghana.

-All content will remain free to access via the Hip Hop Dance Almanac, however, there are very real costs attached to commissioning, editing and publishing these works.
+All of the commissioned essays will remain free to access via the Hip Hop Dance Almanac, however, there are very real costs attached to commissioning, editing and publishing these works.

 If you value the work we're doing and are able to contribute, then please donate.
-Ink Cypher is our publishing imprint, a platform to present personal, thoughtful and critical responses.
-We look forward to your continued support.
+Ink Cypher is our publishing imprint, a platform to present thoughtful and critical responses.

 Round 2